Audio Joiner

 Frequently Asked Questions

-How many files can I merge?
+How many files can I join?

 What does crossfade do?